Skip to content

 Summary

-World-class payment infrastructure built from scratch on a single platform.
+Enterprise-grade payment infrastructure built on a single platform.
 Banking licenses in three continents, EUR 1.39 trillion processed annually, 53% EBITDA margins.
-The technology is genuinely best-in-class and the interchange++ pricing is the most transparent model available.
+The interchange++ pricing is the most transparent model available.
 But for iGaming operators, the gap between Adyen's infrastructure quality and its gambling-specific capabilities is wide.
 No dedicated iGaming product, no responsible gaming tools, no meaningful platform connectors, no named casino clients to call for references.
 Adyen scores well on infrastructure and compliance, but its iGaming-specific capabilities lag behind dedicated providers like Nuvei and Paysafe.

 Strongest Point